-That’s why we recommend OCT as part of your regular eye test.
-It can help us detect sight-threatening issues up to 5 years before traditional testing methods, and many years before you notice any change in your vision yourself.
+That’s why we recommend an OCT (Optical Coherence Tomography) as part of your regular eye examination.
+It can help us detect sight-threatening issues up to five years before traditional testing methods , and often many years before you notice any change in your vision yourself.

 What is OCT?

-Optical Coherence Tomographers (OCTs) work a little like ultrasound for the eye.
-It shows us beyond the retinal surface into the tissue behind – allowing us to spot abnormalities up to 5 years before a traditional test.
+OCT works a little like ultrasound for the eye.
+It shows us beyond the retinal surface and gives a cross-section view of the layers of tissue behind, helping us to spot abnormalities up to five years before a traditional test.